gotutiyan/GEC-Info/README.md

 # GEC-Info

 Something information of grammatical error correction :)
 If the string in the `""` is the title of paper.
-Otherwise, it indicates method/dataset name, keywords or other indeintical explanetion.
+Otherwise, it indicates method/dataset name or keywords.

 ## Shared Task
 * HOO 2011 [[paper]](https://aclanthology.org/W11-2838/) [[website]](https://www.mq.edu.au/research/research-centres-groups-and-facilities/innovative-technologies/centres/centre-for-language-technology-clt/research/projects/hoo-helping-our-own/hoo-2011)